 - If you use soap to clean your menstrual cup then you want a mild, unscented, oil-free and water-based.
 This is important because the wrong soap disrupt the bacteria and pH of your vagina, or irritate your vagina, which is sensitive to soap and perfumes.
 Pure unscented castile soap is a great option if you do want to use a liquid soap.

-- It has been discovered that scrubbing your cup with a toothbrush and toothpaste will help remove bacteria.
+- It has been discovered that scrubbing your cup with an old toothbrush and toothpaste will help remove bacteria.
 Make sure you rinse with fresh water thoroughly afterwards if you use this technique.

 *Don’t use a menstrual cup for more than 12 hours at a time – it needs to be emptied and washed at least twice a day i.e. at least every 12 hours, but ideally every 4 to 8 hours

 - Use cleaning brushes or a dedicated toothbrush to clean out the tiny breathing holes of the cup.